SShahparnia/Food-Image-Classification/README.md

 # Food Image Classification

-This repository contains a food image classification project using deep learning models, specifically ResNet50.
+This repository contains a food image classification project using deep learning models, specifically ResNet50, implemented with PyTorch and CUDA for GPU acceleration.
 The project aims to classify various food items from images using pre-trained convolutional neural networks (CNNs) with transfer learning and custom preprocessing.

 ## Project Overview
 The goal of this project is to build a robust image classification system that can accurately identify food items from image data.
 The models were trained on a dataset of food images, leveraging powerful CNN architectures and preprocessing techniques.